HackingHistory/hh-project-11ty-starter-kit/src/pages/Proposal.md

 However, Russian creatives have found a loophole to these laws through international social media giants such as Instagram as a way to network across borders, organizations with the capacity to attract thousands of people.
 Moreover, social media does not follow the same political lines or organizations; this allows the collaboration and networking between cultural leaders, artistic creatives, political activists, and the unassociated queer population to connect on the commonality of queer.

+### Out of the Periphery: Queer Aesthetic and Community in Soviet Russia
+Queerness survived in soviet Russia on similar subversive aesthetic lines to the media loopholes contemporary queer communities use today.
+Russia's relationship to Queerness is a long and contentious history from the Lenin's leftist legalizations and the conservative crackdowns of conservative Stalinist governments; queer communities survived on the peripheries of society, building communities around the fashion coding and aesthetic.
 {% endinstagallery %}

 #### Links
 - [A Russian queer revolution is in the making and you can now follow it on Instagram](https://www.calvertjournal.com/articles/show/11647/russian-queer-creatives-instagram-follow-of-the-week).